Existence of stationary ballistic deposition on the infinite lattice: Proof of Theorem

 For each $t$, let $\mu_t$ be the law of $h(s,\cdot)- h(s,0)$ where $s$ is chosen uniformly at random from $[0,t]$, and $h$ is our ballistic deposition process with zero initial condition.
 Using Lemma \ref{bdlmm} and Lemma \ref{tightlmm}, we deduce the following result. \begin{lmm} $\{\mu_t\}_{t\ge 0}$ is a tight family of probability measures on $\Omega$. \end{lmm} \begin{proof} Let $g_t$ be an $\Omega$-valued random variable with law $\mu_t$.
 By Lemma \ref{bdlmm}, we have that for any $i$,

 But by the translation invariance of the ballistic deposition process (since we are starting from an all zero initial condition), it is easy to see that for any $x$,

 For any $x\in\zz^d$, $g_t(x)$ can be written as the sum of the successive differences in the value of $g_t$ along a path connecting $0$ to $x$.
 Combining, we get that $\ee|g_t(x)|$ is bounded above by a number that may depend on $x$ and $d$, but not on $t$.
 Thus, $\{g_t(x)\}_{t\ge 0}$ is a tight family of random variables.
 By Lemma \ref{tightlmm}, this shows that $\{\mu_t\}_{t\ge 0}$ is a tight family of probability measures on $\Omega$. \end{proof} Since $\Omega$ is a Polish space under the product topology, Lemma \ref{maintight} shows that $\{\mu_t\}_{t\ge 0}$ has subsequential weak limits on the space of probability measures on $\Omega$.
 In the remaining part of the proof of Theorem \ref{mainthm}, we will show that any subsequential weak limit is a stationary probability measure for the Markov process $\{h(t,\cdot) - h(t,0)\}_{t\ge 0}$.
-The main content of this part of the proof is in showing that this is a Feller process~(see \cite{liggett85}).
-Note that we have not yet shown that the process is Markovian, so that needs to be proved too.
+Note that we have not yet shown that the process is Markovian.
+We do this below.

 Fix some $T>0$.
 The updates up to time $T$ are governed by independent Poisson point processes on $[0,T]$, one for each site $x$.
 Jointly, these processes take value on the state space

 where, for each $x$, $\Gamma_x$ is the set of all finite subsets of $[0,T]$.
 Each $\Gamma_x$ is the union of $\Gamma_{x,n}$ over $n\ge 0$, where $\Gamma_{x,n}$ is the set of all subsets of $[0,T]$ of size $n$.
 Let us view $\Gamma_{x,n}$ as the collection of ordered $n$-tuples of distinct elements of $[0,T]$.
 This makes $\Gamma_{x,n}$ a subset of $[0,T]^n$, which induces a metric topology on $\Gamma_{x,n}$.
 Let $\Gamma_x$ be given the topology generated by the open subsets of $\Gamma_{x,n}$ over all $n$.
 Finally, let $\Gamma$ be assigned the product topology.